Getting Started#

 After installing the toolkit, follow the instructions in the Configure Docker section in the NVIDIA Container Toolkit documentation.

-To ensure that your setup is correct, run the following command:
+To ensure that your setup is correct, run the following command (refer to the GPU Selection section for a note on using --gpus all

 docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi